JoshuaKim2203/Discord-bot-website-template/README.md

 Amazing website with good UI design for new Discord bots, designed with Bootstrap & now-ui-kit available in English and Arabic.

 ![Screenshot](https://raw.githubusercontent.com/NourEldienHE/Discord-bot-website-template/master/Screenshot.png)
+^^the above text is for linking words to linls.
 ## Getting Started

 Download or fork the repo to get started!